mq-cah/ANZPHN/_pages/resources.md

 ### Fellowships
 #### Open
 * _There are currently no open Fellowships.
-Contact us if you have one you would like to advertise._
+Contact us at <aaphn@mq.edu.au> if you have one you would like to advertise._
 #### Closed
 * AHA Fiftieth Anniversary Fellowship
 : **Description**